 In March 2021, the Company entered into the Stanford License Agreement (Note 7), pursuant to which the Company is required to pay annual license maintenance fees, beginning on the first anniversary of the effective date of the agreement and ending upon the first commercial sale of a product, method, or service in the licensed field of use, as follows: \$25,000 for each first and second year, \$35,000 for each third and fourth year, and \$50,000 at each anniversary thereafter ending upon the first commercial sale.
 The Company is also obligated to pay late-stage clinical development milestones and first commercial sales milestone payments of up to \$9.0 million in total.
 The Company will also pay low single-digit royalties on net sales of licensed products.
-All products are in development as of March 31, 2022, and no such royalties were due as of such date.
-The Company paid a \$25,000 license maintenance fee in March 2022.
+All products were in development as of June 30, 2022, and no such royalties were due as of such date.
+The Company paid a \$25,000 license maintenance fee in March 2022 and recognized this as a research and development expense in the condensed statements of operations and comprehensive loss for the six months ended June 30, 2022.